witteveenbos/wflow-qgis/docs/src/installation.rst

 Obtaining the HydroMT plugin (development version)
 --------------------------------------------------

-The QGis-WFlow plugin is under active development and is not yet available in the QGIS plugin repository.
+The QGis-Wflow plugin is under active development and is not yet available in the QGIS plugin repository.
 To install the plugin, you can clone the repository from GitHub and install it manually.
 To do this, follow the steps below:

 - Clone the repository from GitHub by running the following command in your terminal: